 We talk a lot about backup around here, and with good reason.
-It seems that barely a week goes by without hearing another story of a traveller who had their laptop stolen, SD card corrupt or dropped, soaked or lost the only copy they had of something they can’t replace.
-Photos from a year long trip, important documents, contact information, the lot.
+Barely a week goes by without hearing another story of a traveler who had their laptop stolen, SD card corrupt, or otherwise lost the only copy they had of something they can’t replace.
+Photos from a year-long trip, important documents, contact information, the lot.

-The key to any backup plan for travellers is ensuring that they create multiple copies of anything important as soon as possible after creating the original.
-Dustin called his approach “The Doubles” last year, but whatever you call it, having at least two (and ideally three) separate locations to store files is crucial if you want to avoid a disaster.
+The key to any backup plan for travelers is creating copies of anything important as soon as possible.
+Dustin called his approach “The Doubles” last year.
+Whatever you call it, having at least two (ideally three) separate locations to store files is crucial if you want to avoid a disaster.

-The initial backup of my laptop took forever (I’m talking nearly a week), and even incremental backups could take hours if I hadn’t backed up in a while or had taken several hundred photos recently.
-It was becoming a little tiresome.
+The initial backup of my laptop took forever (I’m talking nearly a week.)
+Even incremental backups could take hours if I hadn’t backed up in a while, or had taken several hundred photos recently.
+It was becoming more than a little tiresome.

 So, when Seagate offered to send me a USB 3.0 Backup Plus drive to take a look at, I was more than happy to oblige.

-The drive has slightly different dimensions to the one I had been using – a little longer and thinner, and noticeably lighter.
-So light, in fact, that the first thing I did was find a padded case for it – it’s not the kind of thing I’d want bouncing around unprotected in my backpack.
+The drive has slightly different dimensions to the one I had been using.
+It’s a little longer and thinner, and noticeably lighter.
+So light, in fact, that the first thing I did was find a padded case for it.
+It’s not the kind of thing I’d want bouncing around unprotected in my backpack.

-Of course benchmarks aren’t everything, so I also compared how long it took to run my initial Crashplan full backup (around 280Gb) in a more real world test.
-It took about two days of almost full-time running to complete – around three times faster than my old drive.
+Of course, benchmarks aren’t everything.
+I also compared how long it took to run my initial Crashplan full backup (around 280Gb) in a more real-world test.
+It took about two days of almost full-time running to complete, around three times faster than my old drive.

-The main selling point of the Backup Plus version is the integration with social media accounts.
-Yes, I was initially a little confused as well – did my hard drive have its own Twitter account now?
+The main selling point of the Backup Plus version is the integration with social media.
+Yes, I was initially a little confused as well: did my hard drive have its own Twitter account now?
 No, thankfully not.

-Basically how it works is that after installing the included Seagate Dashboard software and authorising it with your Facebook and/or Flickr accounts, the app will automatically log on and grab any photos that you have uploaded to the service.
+Instead, after installing the included Seagate Dashboard software and authorizing it with your Facebook and/or Flickr accounts, the app automatically downloads any photos you’ve uploaded to the service.
 You can also tell it to go the other way and upload images (and video, to Youtube) as well, if you’re so inclined.

-It’s an easy way of keeping at least some of your data backed up in multiple places – which, as I mentioned earlier, is always a good thing.
+It’s an easy way of keeping at least some of your data backed up in multiple places.
+As I mentioned earlier, that’s always a good thing.

-The Dashboard also has more traditional backup software built in, allowing you to back up everything, various standard folders, or a custom selection on a continual basis.
-If you’re not already using a backup app, this one is simple to use, powerful enough for most people and seems to work pretty well – not always the case for bundled software, I have to say.
+The Dashboard also has more traditional backup software built in, allowing you to back up everything, standard folders, or a custom selection.
+If you’re not already using a backup app, it’s simple to use, powerful enough for most people, and works pretty well.
+That’s not always the case for bundled software.

 So, would I recommend the Seagate Backup Plus?
-Yes, I would – and in fact, it’s now the drive I am carrying on my travels.
-It’s small, light and speedy, and while the social media aspect is more useful than unmissable, it’s a handy feature that the competition doesn’t offer.
+Yes, I would: in fact, it’s the drive I’m now carrying on my travels.
+It’s small, light and speedy, and while the social media aspect is hardly essential, it’s a handy feature that the competition doesn’t offer.